My therapist keeps asking me about my childhood. Isn’t the past the past?

 Symptoms may occur fairly quickly or have an onset delayed by months.
 Symptoms include:

--recurring and intrusive thoughts, memories or dreams of the traumatic event.
+- recurring and intrusive thoughts, memories or dreams of the traumatic event.
 (I can’t stop seeing the crash.
 I dream of the battle every night and wake up screaming.)

--efforts to avoid places, people, events associated with the trauma.
+- efforts to avoid places, people, events associated with the trauma.
 (I once worked with a psychiatrist who refused to drive near an intersection where he suffered a near fatal car accident.
 Also, for example, I worked with a teacher who could never return to school after witnessing the death of a student there.)

--hyper vigilance, (always being on alert), exaggerated startle response, outbursts, sleep problems, depression.
+- hyper vigilance, (always being on alert), exaggerated startle response, outbursts, sleep problems, depression.

--feelings of detachment or lack of connection to others.
+- feelings of detachment or lack of connection to others.

--suffering “flashbacks” where a person feels him or herself back in the traumatic situation reliving it again and again without resolution.
+- suffering “flashbacks” where a person feels him or herself back in the traumatic situation reliving it again and again without resolution.
 This strikes the author as a particularly good description of “hell on earth”.

-made intolerable.
+Obviously, a person with this disorder can have his or her life turned upside down and made intolerable.
 People can lose jobs, marriages and potentially perform self- harming behaviors when the suffering becomes unbearable.

 Happily, there are treatments that help a person get beyond the effects of a trauma.
 These include: CBT therapies, exposure therapies and something called EMDR which seems to help in some circumstances.
 Medications are not particularly effective with PTSD except to reduce the anxious or nightmare symptoms.
 They do not really affect the basic trauma experience which gets locked up in the brain and needs some form of talk therapy to get unlocked and released.